openmainframeproject/foundation/zowe_conformance/test_evaluation_guide_table.md

    <th style="background-color:#AAAAAA">x</th>
    <th style="background-color:#AAAAAA"></th>
    <th></th>
-   <td>UI - The UI uses relative links and does not contain the schema, hostname, and port</td>
+   <td>UI - The UI uses relative links and does not contain the schema, hostname, and port.
+Alternatively an absolute link can be used, in which case the service must translate the link to the form that goes through the Gateway that is based on the X-Forwarded-* Headers</td>
  </tr>
  </table>